Last updated October 2018

 I cannot stress how important it is to have comprehensive travel insurance in place for your trip to Africa!

-Make sure that the policy you take out covers you for all of your travel requirements, including the sometimes remote nature of Africa travel and any adventurous activities that you wish to do (those are my legs sticking up on the bottom right of the picture).
+Make sure that the policy you take out covers you for all of your travel requirements, including the sometimes remote nature of Africa travel and any adventurous activities that you wish to do (those are my legs sticking up on the bottom right of the picture) and by that I mean read the small print.

 I got Giardia when I was in Botswana and had to visit the doctor for tests and antibiotics which I was able to claim back through my travel insurance, rather than having to pay for myself.
-Some bank accounts include travel insurance, so check if you’re covered first, but if not, I recommend World Nomads, which has a great insurance policy for travellers.
+Some bank accounts include travel insurance, so check if you’re covered first, but if not, I recommend World Nomads or Outbacker. both of whom have good insurance policies for travellers.

 When travelling to Africa, you are going to need to take some cash with you.